-As I mentioned in 10 must-have habits for a happy marriage, saying thank you can be the easiest but most often overlooked thing to do in a marriage.
+As I mentioned in 10 rules for a happy marriage, saying thank you can be the easiest but most often overlooked thing to do in a marriage.
 Too often we can get caught in a trap of pitching against our husbands when the goal is to work together as a team.
 You can totally turn this on its head by saying thank you for ALL the things that he does.

 Write him a love letter

 Leaving little notes in his drawers or briefcase is an easy way to show your appreciation- as is writing a more detailed love letter where you mention all the things you love about him.
-I use this super-cute love letter kit:

 Maybe he’s browsing on the net and something catches his eye, or he spies something in a brochure or in store.
 Note down what it is, and give him a surprise by purchasing that thing and gifting it to him at the next opportunity you have.